FastStore WebOps - Dashboard

 ⋮

 ).
-Then, click Delete Project.A modal to confirm your choice will open.
+Then, click Delete Project.A modal to confirm your action will open.

 Proceed with caution.
-Deleting the project is irreversible and will permanently remove all deployments and domains associated with it.
+Deleting the project can't be undone, and all deployments and associated domains will be permanently removed.